ARREYETTA14/Terraform_Static_website_Host/README.md

 Here’s what each block in ```main.tf``` does:

 - Create the Bucket

-This is where all your website files will sit.
+This is where all your website files will sit once the deployment is up and running.
 ```hcl
 resource "aws_s3_bucket" "static-website-hoster" {
 ```